lukwam/gcp-tools/README.md

 https://cloud.google.com/sdk/

-Make sure your gcloud client is up-to-date:
+Make sure your gcloud client is up-to-date (precede with "sudo" if you are not logged in as root.):

 `gcloud components update`